Nosy Tsarabanjina

 Nosy Tsarabanjina is a small island off the northwest coast of Madagascar in the Mitsio archipelago, situated near Nosy Be and Nosy Mitsio.

-It received a small amount of fame in 1994 when BBC Reality TV programme Girl Friday featured Joanna Lumley spending 10 days on the island and living firstly on an A Frame bed, and then in "the Albert Hall cave".
+It received a small amount of fame in 1994 when the BBC reality TV programme Girl Friday featured Joanna Lumley spending 10 days on the island and living firstly on an a-frame bed, and then in "the Albert Hall cave".
 Since the BBC programme, the Island has been taken over by a hotel.